glenrobson/SimpleAnnotationServer/doc/AWS.md

 You will then be given the option of a template.
 Select the Networking only Fargate template.

-Give your cluster a name.
+Give your cluster a name e.g. ECSCluster.

 For this guide don't create a VPC or enable CloudWatch insights.
 Click create cluster.
 Now you have a cluster we will create a service that will run the SAS tasks.